 Map source: National Oceanic and Atmospheric Administration (NOAA), Global Land One-km Base Elevation Project (GLOBE) database, Conterminous 48 USA states

-A hunting trip 15,000 years ago up the modern Big Sandy River could have led to a border crossing via the Russell Fork into Dickenson County at Breaks Interstate Park, via the Levisa Fork into Buchanan County, or via the Tug Fork and then Dry Fork into Tazewell County.
+A hunting trip 15,000-20,000 years ago up the modern Big Sandy River could have led to a border crossing via the Russell Fork into Dickenson County at Breaks Interstate Park, via the Levisa Fork into Buchanan County, or via the Tug Fork and then Dry Fork into Tazewell County.

 if the first Virginian walked up the Big Sandy River, they may have crossed the Appalachian Plateau 15,000-20,000 years ago to enter what is now Southwestern Virginia

 Source: Wikipedia, Big Sandy River (Ohio River)

 A group hunting and gathering food could have explored north from Florida, following the coastline.
-If so, they walked along the Coastal Plain into what today is the Outer Continental Shelf 30-40 miles off Virginia Beach.
-Sea levels were about 350 feet lower; the eastern edge of Virginia at that time is now close to the edge of the Continental Slope.
+If so, they walked along the Coastal Plain into what today is the Outer Continental Shelf 70 miles off Virginia Beach.
+Sea levels were about 400 feet lower; the eastern edge of Virginia at that time is now close to the edge of the Continental Slope.

-if the first Virginians followed the coastline north 15,000 years ago, then their campsites are 30-40 miles offshore and below 350' or so of water now
+if the first Virginians followed the coastline north 15,000 years ago, then their campsites are 30-40 miles offshore and below 400' or so of water now

 Source: Google Earth

 The initial arrivals could have walked inland, moving through the forest and up what is now called the Chowan River before branching off to the north at the Nottoway or Meherrin rivers.
-The oldest known location of prehistoric Virginians is the Cactus Hill site in Sussex County, a Late Pleistocene sand dune next to the Nottoway River.
-Points, charcoal, stones and bone fragments discovered at Cactus Hill are 15-17,000 years old.
-The artifacts of "Blade People" may have been manufactured nearly 5,000 years before Clovis points were developed.2
+That would match the location of the oldest documented site of Paleo-Indians within the modern boundaries of the state.

 If the first Virginians had traveled even further upstream in the Roanoke River watershed, they would have crossed a future border between North Carolina-Virginia into modern Brunswick or Mecklenburg counties.
 Perhaps a group headed out of the river valley towards the setting sun, but ran into the Blue Ridge.
 The mountains could have diverted a group up the Dan River into Halifax County.
 Others may have walked up up the Ararat River into Patrick County.

 by walking over 350 miles upstream from the Atlantic Ocean via what is now called the Pee Dee River in South Carolina, the first group of Paleo-Indians could followed the Ararat River into Virginia 15,000-20,000 years ago

 Source: US Geological Survey (USGS), National Atlas Streamer

 mammoth, with curved tusks vs. mastodon, with straighter tusks

-Source: Department of Energy
+Sources: Department of Energy

-Lawrence Berkeley National Laboratory
+Lawrence Berkeley National Laboratory, US Geological Survey

 Alaska Bidarki or Skin Boat, ca. 1912